 Sign up for Cathy’s monthly newsletter featuring more in-depth information about Santa Barbara County, California.

-From the tumble of stories collected over a lifetime, my love of writing and research, a historical mystery began to take shape, one set in Santa Barbara of the 1920s.
-I have completed my novel, Reckoned by the Light of Stars, and am seeking representation in hopes of publication.
+From the tumble of stories collected over a lifetime, my love of writing and research, a historical mystery began to take shape.
+I have completed my novel, Reckoned by the Light of Stars, set in Santa Barbara County of the 1920s.
+I am seeking representation in hopes of publication.

-I have started a new blog on this website, focused on historical Santa Barbara County, and the larger world of the 1920s, one that in many ways mirrors our own time as truth is put into the hands of the people, where it has always belonged.
+I have started a new blog on this website, focused on historical Santa Barbara County and the larger world of the 1920s, a time that in many ways mirrors our own.
+Links to the sites used in my research are included in each post.